-“Peace through strength.”
-The concept is closely tied to Vegetius and ancient Roman adage “Si vis pacem, para bellum” (“If you want peace, prepare for war”).
+“Peace through strength” is a concept tied to Vegetius and the ancient Roman adage “Si vis pacem, para bellum” (“If you want peace, prepare for war”).
 The idea as a foreign policy may also be traced back to Emperor Hadrian’s second century rule over the Roman Empire (117-138 AD/CE).
 Speller (2003) writes of Emperor Hadrian, “His agenda was clear: peace through strength, or failing that, peace through threat.”

 Carole Raddato (2022) reports that Hadrian was one of the “Five Good Emperors”.
 These Emperors were distinct for their non-hereditary lines of succession.
 Hadrian’s rule fell between the first two and the last two of these five Emperors.
 Unfortunately for Rome, Marcus Aurelius – the last and most popular of the five – did not carry on the legacy of his predecessors and failed to adopt a successor outside his family.
 His son Commodus inherited the throne, proved himself incompetent, and accelerated the decline of the Roman Empire.

 Kelly Maguire (2023) reports the reigns of the “Five Good Emperors” (96 AD/CE – 180 AD/CE) falls within the era known as Pax Romana or “Roman Peace” (27 BC/CE – 180 AD/CE).
-Maguire (2023) notes this era was internally peaceful (i.e. lacked civil conflicts), it was externally violent as Rome expanded the empire’s borders.
-Thus Hadrian’s adage of “Peace through strength”.
+Maguire (2023) notes although this era was internally peaceful (i.e. lacked civil conflicts), it was externally violent.
+Rome’s internal peace was driven by an aggressive expansion of the empire’s borders: “Peace through strength”.

-Hadrian’s adage has been in the news more frequently as President Trump, Secretary Hegseth, and their supporters recite the words popularized by Bernard Baruch, Barry Goldwater, and President Reagan (O’Brien, 2025; Taegan, 2026).
+Hadrian’s adage has been in the news more frequently as President Trump, Secretary Hegseth, and their supporters recite the words (and foreign policy concept) popularized by Bernard Baruch, Barry Goldwater, and President Reagan (O’Brien, 2025; Taegan, 2026).
 The second Trump Administration appears to be attempting to resurrect Pax Romana, extend Pax Americana, or ignite a new golden age… whatever you want to call it.
-But the era of [internal] “Roman Peace” is notable for another, more ominous, reason.
+But the era of [internal] “Roman Peace” (Pax Romana) “…through strength” (Imperialism) is notable for another, more ominous, reason.

 I discovered the irony of “peace through strength” while struggling through one of those books that takes forever to finish: Why Nations Fail (2012) by Daron Acemoglu and James Robinson.
 I was finding a paragraph about radiocarbon dating rather boring until I reached the last sentence: “Around the time of the birth of Christ, [the number of Roman shipwrecks] reached a peak of 180.”
+I found that fact fascinating.
 The quintessential figure of self-sacrifice and altruism (Jesus) entered the world during Rome’s most economically prosperous period.
-I found that fact fascinating because Rome’s economic prosperity was apparently built on corruption and extraction – opposite to the life of Christ.
+Rome’s economic prosperity was apparently built on corruption and extraction – opposite to the life of Christ.

 Saint Paul Shipwrecked on Malta (Laurent De La Hyre, 1630) Public domain, via Wikimedia Commons

 The book explains these shipwrecks as a sign of Rome at the peak of its extractive economic power.
 Acemoglu and Robinson (2012) suggest that the people of the Roman Republic (510 BC – 49 BC) had more political representation than the people of the Roman Empire (49 BC – AD 476).
-Note that “Pax Romana” the period of the Roman Empire, not the time of the Roman Republic.
+“Pax Romana”, which was defined in-part by aggressive foreign policies reflecting “peace through strength”, falls within the period of the Roman Empire, not during the time of the Roman Republic.

 Acemoglu and Robinson (2012) explain that even though the Roman Empire was powerful, its extractive economy and the institution that drove it (the Senate) was unsustainable.
 The Roman Republic’s checks and balances eroded as the Plebeian Assembly, plebeian tribune, and citizen-soldiers lost their resources and power.
 Income inequality grew.
-And Roman Republic’s fate was sealed when Julius Caesar crossed the Rubicon in 49 BC.
+And the fate of Rome’s Republic was sealed when Julius Caesar crossed the Rubicon in 49 BC.
 The crossing culminated in his formal dictatorship and sudden death at the hands of the Senate in 44 BC.

 Jacob Abbott (1849), Public domain, via Wikimedia Commons

 Civil War ensued.
 The men who had conspired to kill him fought each other for power.
-Octavian continued Julius Caesar’s theme.
+Eventually, Octavian won and continued Julius Caesar’s authoritarian theme.

 Acemoglu and Robinson (2012) explain: “…Octavian, known after 28 BC as Augustus Caesar, ruled Rome alone… Even if the Roman Republic created a tilted playing field in favor of the senatorial class and other wealthy Romans, it was not an absolutist regime and had never before concentrated so much power in one position.”

-That period of internal peace and violent imperialism (Pax Romana) began.
+The period of internal peace and violent imperialism (Pax Romana) began.
 Domestic peace lasted for a few centuries before violent internal conflict and instability resumed.
-Everything had changed when Julius crossed the Rubicon…
+It seems everything changed when Julius crossed the Rubicon, but did it?

 The Ides of March by Edward John Poynter (1883), Public domain, via Wikimedia Commons